ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 ##### Multiple objects

 As shown in the example above, by ElasticsearchBundle default only a single object will be saved in the document.
-Meanwhile elasticsearch database don't care if in object is saved a single value or an array.
+Meanwhile, Elasticsearch database doesn't care if in an object is stored as a single value or as an array.
 If it is necessary to store multiple objects (array), you have to add `multiple=true` to the annotation.
-While initiating a document with multiple items you need to initialize property with new instance of `Collection()`.
+While initiating a document with multiple items you need to initialize property with the new instance of `Collection()`.

 Here's an example: